-Children nowadays access the Internet daily for school or pastime starting from a very young age.
-And since they might be too young to understand potential threats and consequences of their actions, parents, educators, and online service providers are obligated to step in and make the Internet a safe place for kids.
+Children nowadays access the internet daily for school or pastime starting from a very young age.
+And since they might be too young to understand potential threats and consequences of their actions, parents, educators, and online service providers are obligated to step in and promote safe internet for children.

 Internet of Things